faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > WHERE DID JOSEPH GET THE DOCTRINE?

 > Even if Joseph had obtained historical facts from local libraries or community conversations—for which there is no substantiating evidence—the real issue still remains: Where did he get the deep and expansive doctrine taught in the Book of Mormon—much of which is contrary to the religious beliefs of his time?

+It has been demonstrated that the vast majority of the doctrine taught in the Book of Mormon had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s (see [Book of Mormon parallels to 1800s thought](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/596260f90433378fc4015baa98db3252fd5f6df8/documents/book_of_mormon/links_to_parallels_to_1800s_theology.pdf).
+My responses to specific doctrines Callister advances will also help to demonstrate this.

+[[???? include this ???? ]] I will also mention ways in which these doctrines fail to approximate the kind of doctrine we'd expect ancient Israelites to be thinking about and how they fail to anticipate the ubiquitous conversations that would begin taking place within the next few decades after the BoM was published.
+Collectively, these three together (1. parallel to early 1800s thought, 2. poor approximation of ancient Israelite thought, and 3. absence of awareness of upcoming conversations of huge import) make a strong case that the book was the product of an early 1800s mind and not ancient Israelites peering into the world at the end of the 2nd millenium.

-For example, contemporary Christianity taught that the Fall was a negative, not a positive, step forward, as taught in the Book of Mormon (see 2 Nephi 2).
+> For example, contemporary Christianity taught that the Fall was a negative, not a positive, step forward, as taught in the Book of Mormon (see 2 Nephi 2).

+As [pointed out by churchistrue](http://www.churchistrue.com/blog/tad-callister-byu-devotional-on-book-of-mormon-historicity/), the theological concept of [felix culpa](https://en.wikipedia.org/wiki/Felix_culpa) (or "blessed fall") was embodied in the ancient Catholic Paschal Vigil Mass [Exsultet](https://en.wikipedia.org/wiki/Exsultet) and favored by Ambrose, Augustine, and Aquinas.
+John Wycliffe, often [doted upon by LDS scholars](https://www.lds.org/search?lang=eng&query=wycliffe), spoke of the fortunate fall in multiple sermons, and wrote:

+> it was a fortunate sin that Adam sinned and his descendants; therefore as a result of this the world was made better

+Leibniz refers to felix culpa in his well-known work Theodicy, and John Milton includes a stanza clearly articulating a fortunate fall in Paradise Lost ([included in an Ensign article in 1976](https://www.lds.org/new-era/1976/01/john-milton-an-inspired-man?lang=eng)):

+> The Fortunate Fall

+> The poem is overridingly positive.
+In spite of the rebellion of angels, the evil designs of Satan against man, Adam’s disobedience, mankind’s foreseen history of bloodshed and sin, good triumphs over evil.
+In fact, more good will eventually result from the Fall than could have been possible without it.
+Realizing this near the end of the poem, Adam cries:

+>    O goodness infinite, goodness immense!

+>    That all this good of evil shall produce,

+>    And evil turn to good; more wonderful

+>    Than that which by creation first brought forth

+>    Light out of darkness! full of doubt I stand,

+>    Whether I should repent me now of sin

+>    By mee done and occasion’d, or rejoice

+>    Much more, that much more good thereof shall spring.

+>    To God more glory; more good will to Men

+>    From God, and over wrath grace shall abound.

+>    (XII.
+469–478)

+Needless to say, Paradise Lost was hugely influential before and after Joseph Smith's time.

-> Likewise, contrary to contemporary beliefs, the Book of Mormon refers to a premortal existence in Alma 13 (see Alma 13:1–11) and to a postmortal spirit world in Alma 40 (see Alma 40:11–14).
+> Likewise, contrary to contemporary beliefs, the Book of Mormon refers to a premortal existence in Alma 13 (see Alma 13:1--11)

+> [a postmortal spirit world in Alma 40 (see Alma 40:11–14).
 Where did Joseph Smith get these profound doctrinal truths that were in fact contrary to the prevailing doctrinal teachings of his time?

-Where did he get the stunning sermon on faith in Alma 32?
+> Where did he get the stunning sermon on faith in Alma 32?
 Or one of the greatest sermons ever recorded in all scripture on the Savior’s Atonement as delivered by King Benjamin (see Mosiah 2–5)?
 Or the allegory of the olive tree with all its complexity and doctrinal richness (see Jacob 5)?
 When I read that allegory, I have to map it out to follow its intricacies.
 Are we supposed to believe that Joseph Smith just dictated these sermons off the top of his head with no notes whatsoever?

 > The doctrinal truths taught in the Book of Mormon are overwhelming evidence of its divine authenticity.
 Nephi prophesied that in our day an exceeding great many would stumble in finding the truth.
 Why?
 “Because of the many plain and precious things which have been taken out of the [Bible]” (1 Nephi 13:29).
 Here are but two examples of plain and precious doctrinal truths that were clarified or restored in the Book of Mormon: